-noted, sometimes lawyers from an agency's general counsels' office will operate as counselors.439 They may provide suggestions about how program officials can craft programs with an eye toward the legal implications of such choices.
-In general, agency lawyers can provide consequences about the legal consequences of particular agency actions or decisions.
-They might assess the potential legal consequences of actions that have already taken place, and the means to minimize the choice of being successfully sued.
+But lawyers play a dual role, as policy advisors and as expositors of the law.471 At the margins, the distinctions between the two roles can be subtle or even nonexistent.
+As has been noted, sometimes lawyers from an agency's general counsel's office will operate as counselors.
+472 They may provide suggestions about how program officials can craft programs with an eye toward the legal implications of such choices.
+In general, agency lawyers can provide informed predictions about the legal consequences of particular agency actions or decisions.
+They might assess the potential legal consequences of actions that have already taken place, and the means to minimize the prospects of being successfully sued.
 Or agency lawyers' advice may be valued with respect to matters of procedural fairness, congressional intent, or the types of evidentiary support that certain agency actions need.
 Or agency lawyers' judgments may be valued simply because they have more distance from the issues facing program officials.
 In short, agency lawyers may be called upon in various ways to help guide agency officials in the choice between various options which all sufficiently pass legal muster.
-In such circumstances, policy makers or enforcement officials retain the ultimate say over the action the agency takes because the range of actions they are considering taking are all legally permissible.
-But much if not all of this type of predecisional advice would be appropriately exempt from disclosure under the Exemption 5 privileges discussed earlier in this Report.
+In such circumstances, policymakers or enforcement officials retain the ultimate say over the action the agency takes because the range of actions they are considering are all legally permissible.
+But much, if not all, of this type of pre-decisional advice would be appropriately exempt from disclosure under the exemption 5 privileges discussed earlier in this Article.

 Two further points merit mention.
 First, some legal counsel opinions may not involve defining the substantive rights and obligations of private citizens, even indirectly by addressing agency officials.
-Instead, they may involve legal or other limits upon the agency's investigative, enforcement, or prosecutorial practices.440 The special concerns with regard to such legal opinions will resemble the anti-circumvention concerns discussed previously in this Report.
+Instead, they may involve legal or other limits upon the agency's investigative, enforcement, or prosecutorial practices.473 The special concerns with regard to such legal opinions will resemble the anti-circumvention concerns discussed previously in this Article.